What is addiction?

 When should an opiate overdose be considered and what should we do?

-An opioid overdose should be considered in the cases of intoxication with natural opioid substances: opium, morphine, methadone, codeine, as well as with synthetic substances: heroin, buprenorphine, oxycodone, and fentanyl.
+An opioid overdose should be considered in the cases of intoxication with natural opioid substances: opium, morphine, methadone, and codeine, as well as with synthetic substances: heroin, buprenorphine, oxycodone, and fentanyl.

 The combination of opioids + alcohol + sedatives increases the risk of respiratory depression and death and is often found in fatal overdoses.

-The treatment is based on the call for help and the basic rules of first aid: put the person in a safe lateral position, watch while waiting for help and possibly perform assisted ventilation (mouth-to-mouth ventilation at a rate of 2 breaths every 5 seconds).
+The treatment is based on the call for help and the basic rules of first aid: put the person in a safe lateral position, watch while waiting for help, and possibly perform assisted ventilation (mouth-to-mouth ventilation at a rate of 2 breaths every 5 seconds).

-When the rescue team arrives, treatment will be based on oxygenating the person, preparing an infusion and administering an antidote, Naloxone, in progressive doses until a breathing rate of more than 12 is achieved.
+When the rescue team arrives, treatment will be based on oxygenating the person, preparing an infusion, and administering an antidote, Naloxone, in progressive doses until a breathing rate of more than 12 is achieved.
 Naloxone is available in the form of a nasal spray (Narcan), which simplifies and improves emergency outpatient treatment of opiate overdoses.

 When should acute alcohol poisoning be considered and what should be done?

 The consumption of a lot of alcohol in a short period of time has an even more serious effect on the body and brain.
-In high doses (“binge drinking”) alcohol can lead to respiratory arrest, low blood pressure, seizures, vomiting with regurgitation to the lungs and death.
+In high doses (“binge drinking”) alcohol can lead to respiratory arrest, low blood pressure, seizures, vomiting with regurgitation to the lungs, and death.

 An alcoholic coma is an emergency that if left untreated can lead to death.

 Acute alcohol poisoning is a form of overdose and must be treated as such.